Javett Foundation appoints four new trustees

 The Javett Foundation is a South African charitable trust established in 2013 by the Javett family interests.
 The aim of the Foundation is to support philanthropic activities in line with the family’s long-standing interest in, and support of, education and skills development, and its ongoing commitment to the art.

 Background to the Javett Art Centre at the University of Pretoria (Javett-UP)

 Michael Javett, a passionate patron of the arts, approached (the late) Stephan Welz several years ago to assist with identifying works to purchase.
 Over the years, the Javett Foundation built a significant collection of South African art.

 Mr. Javett wished to invest in a vehicle that would allow the public to access this collection, and have an impact on the community.
-Mr. Javett and Mr. Welz met with Professor Antony Melck, then-Rector at the University of Pretoria and the seeds for the Javett-UP were sown.
+Mr. Javett and Mr. Welz met with Professor Antony Melck, a former member of the Executive at the University of Pretoria and the seeds for the Javett-UP were sown.

 Christopher Till, who has extensive experience in the arts sector (having been the Director of the National Gallery of Zimbabwe, the Johannesburg Art Gallery and is founding Director of the Apartheid Museum) was approached and the concept for the Javett-UP Art was born.

 The Javett-UP aims to grow the creativity that epitomises the continent through permanent and temporary exhibitions, multi-disciplinary events and performances, and extensive research and educational initiatives.